Hawaiian Hula Chicken – Juicy chicken with peppers smothered in a sweet hawaiian sauce, served over rice and topped with crunchy noodles!

 At the moment I’m thinking, oh how lucky all of those people are who’ve been to Hawaii six or seven or thirty one times.
 I know it’s not really luck.
 And it’s not really about “fair” and “un-fair”.
 It’s just circumstance.
 But when I’m stuck in a snowy town which the nearest palm tree at least five hours away from me (and that place is still land-locked) and I’m really craving a tropical experience and see or hear of someone soaking up the glorious sun rays somewhere far away… I get a little jealous.
 And I think, man that is so un-fair.

 Those are the times I try to console myself with a dish like this.
 At this particular moment in time I can’t kick back in a hammock with a pina colada and lose myself in the bliss of the Hawaiian Islands, but I can do something else.
 I can make a sweet and tangy Hawaiian-inspired dish, close my eyes, and let the flavors just take me away.
 When you really need your Hawaii-fix pronto, this particular dish becomes your new favorite because it’s ready to eat in less than thirty minutes, twenty five tops.
 So if you’re like me, stuck in a cold and snowy town and really need to take a mental vacation right about now, make this Hawaiian Hula Chicken and let it take you away.

-- 3-4 boneless skinless chicken breasts cut into 1 inch pieces + salt and Pepper to taste
+- 3-4 boneless skinless chicken breasts - cut into 1 inch pieces

 - 12 ounces pineapple juice